What is the 11+ examination?

 When is the 11+ examination?

 The 11+ examinations take place at different times depending on the school and area.
-In general, grammar school examinations take place from September-January of Year 6, whereas independent school examinations are from January-March of Year 6.
+In general, 11+ examinations take place between September and February of Year 6.
 This is not always the case, so always check each school’s admissions criteria.

 When should I start preparing my child?